 Complex Request – Complex requests typically seek a high volume of material or require additional steps to process such as the need to search for records in multiple locations.

 Component – For agencies that process requests on a decentralized basis, a "component" is an entity, also sometimes referred to as an Office, Division, Bureau, Center, or Directorate, within the agency that processes FOIA requests.

 Consultation – When an agency locates a record that contains information of interest to another agency, it will ask for the views of that other agency on the disclosablity of the records before any final determination is made.
 This process is called a “consultation.”

 Decentralized Agencies or Decentralized FOIA Process – When an agency is separated into components or offices and those individual components handle FOIA requests for their own records, the FOIA process is called “decentralized.”
 Most large federal agencies have a decentralized FOIA process, where requesters send their requests directly to the component or office of the agency that maintains the records they seek, and that component handles the request.

-Exemptions - Certain categories of information are not required to be released in response to a FOIA request because release would be harmful to governmental or private interests.
-When an agency withholds information in response to a FOIA request, they will apply one of the nine exemptions to the FOIA to explain why they are doing so.
+Exemptions - Congress established nine categories of information that are not required to be released in response to a FOIA request because release would be harmful to a government or private interest.
+These categories are called "exemptions" from disclosures.

 Exemption 3 Statute – A federal statute that provides protection from disclosure for certain information.